The Mediterranean Coast of Turkey

 Attractions of the Mediterranean Coast

-Crystal blue sea, sandy beaches and an ideal summer climate can take credit for its popularity but the 1600 kilometre stretch of coastline from Alanya to Marmaris, also boasts of many natural and historical landmarks that daily attract hundreds of visitors
+Crystal blue sea, sandy beaches and an ideal summer climate can take credit for its popularity but the 1600 km stretch of coastline from Alanya to Marmaris which is a nice town and the gateway for “Blue Voyage” also boasts of many natural and historical landmarks that daily attract hundreds of visitors

-Heading down the coastline, we reach Fethiye which is fortunate to combine historical vibes with natures finest landscapes.
-Lycian rock tombs overlook the main city, while just a short distance away is the world famous Blue Lagoon, a beautiful bay appearing on most picture postcards of Turkey.
-Saklikent Gorge, the abandoned Ghost Village of Kayakoy and Patara, Turkey’s longest beach, are other admired haunts for holiday makers.
+Heading down the coastline, we reach Fethiye which is fortunate to combine historical vibes with nature’s finest landscapes.
+Lycian rock tombs overlook the main city, while just a short distance away is the world famous Blue Lagoon.
+Olu Deniz has some of Turkey’s most beautiful beaches and paragliding is a must to take in the lovely views.
+Olu Deniz is a beautiful bay appearing on most picture postcards of Turkey.
+Saklikent Gorge, the abandoned Ghost Village of Kayakoy and Patara, Turkey’s longest beach, are other admired haunts for holidaymakers.

 Popular Areas for Property Investment